papermoonio/kluster.ai-docs/kluster-docs/getting-started.md

 ## Create a Batch File with a Collection of Jobs

 Create a [JSON Lines](https://jsonlines.org/) file containing a collection of `batch request input` objects.
-The body of each is a `chat completion` object with the endpoint `/v1/chat/completions`.
-Each request must include a unique `custom_id` which is used to reference results after the Batch job has completed.
+The body of each request is a `chat completion` object with the endpoint `/v1/chat/completions`.
+Each request must include a unique `custom_id` used to reference results after the Batch job has been completed.

 <div class="grid" markdown>
 <div markdown>